-It was named in honor of World War II POW Colonel Einar Axel Malmstrom.
+The base was named in honor of World War II POW Colonel Einar Axel Malmstrom.
 It is the home of the 341st Missile Wing (341 MW) of the Air Force Global Strike Command (AFGSC).
 Malmstrom AFB is one of three US Air Force Bases that maintains and operates the Minuteman III intercontinental ballistic missile.
 The 341st Missile Wing reports directly to Twentieth Air Force at F.E.
-Warren Air Force Base, Wyoming.
-It is part of Global Strike Command headquartered at Barksdale Air Force Base, Louisiana.
+Warren Air Force Base, Wyoming, and is a part of the Global Strike Command, headquartered at Barksdale Air Force Base, Louisiana.

 The 341st Operations Group is made up of approximately 400 operators, administrators and facility managers.
 Together, they ensure the day-to-day combat readiness of approximately 133 Minuteman III intercontinental ballistic missiles and stand ready to employ the weapons at the direction of the president.
 The group consists of three missile squadrons, an operations support squadron, and a standardization and evaluation division.